 Author Q&A – Robin shares answers to common questions about her book, Fair Pay, Fair Play.

 Why did you write this book?

-Robin: Companies say that their objective is to align pay and performance, but they don’t have adequate tools to measure whether or not they’re doing this.
+Robin: Companies say their objective is to align pay and performance, but they don’t have adequate tools to measure whether or not they’re doing this.
 At the same time, investors say they’re concerned less about the absolute levels of executive compensation, and more about the lack of alignment between pay and performance.
-After 30 years of working in the executive compensation consulting business, and being frustrated about the lack of tools for defining and measuring alignment, I set about to ‘crack the code.’
+After 30 years working in the executive compensation consulting business, and being frustrated about the lack of tools for defining and measuring alignment, I set about to ‘crack the code.’
 I wanted to develop a definition for alignment, determine the extent to which alignment is an issue, and develop guidance around how alignment can be achieved.
 Fair Pay, Fair Play provides guidance, within a range of reasonableness, on how much executives should be paid for the performance delivered.

 How is your book different than other executive compensation books?